rhomobile/rhomobile-docs/eb/en/edge/api/Notification.md

 List which notification kinds will be shown.
 Several types may be listed at same time. `TYPE_NOTIFICATION` and `TYPE_NOTIFICATION_DIALOG` take no effect if application is in the foreground.
 By default `[Rho.Notification.TYPE_DIALOG, Rho.Notification.TYPE_NOTIFICATION]` is used.
 Example:
     :::javascript
-    typeToast = [Rho.Notification.TYPE_DIALOG, Rho.Notification.TYPE_TOAST]; </p><p><strong>Possible Values</strong> :</p> <dl  ><dt>Constant: Rho.Notification.TYPE_DIALOG <br/> String:dialog</dt><dd>
+    typeToast = [Rho.Notification.TYPE_DIALOG, Rho.Notification.TYPE_TOAST]; </p><p><strong>Possible Values</strong> :</p> <dl  ><dt>Constant: EB.Notification.TYPE_DIALOG <br/> String:dialog</dt><dd>
-Show common dialog window with buttons visible if application is active.</dd><dt>Constant: Rho.Notification.TYPE_NOTIFICATION <br/> String:notification</dt><dd>
+Show common dialog window with buttons visible if application is active.</dd><dt>Constant: EB.Notification.TYPE_NOTIFICATION <br/> String:notification</dt><dd>
 Show message in Android notification bar if application is at background.
-Touch the message opens the application.</dd><dt>Constant: Rho.Notification.TYPE_NOTIFICATION_DIALOG <br/> String:notificationDialog</dt><dd>
+Touch the message opens the application.</dd><dt>Constant: EB.Notification.TYPE_NOTIFICATION_DIALOG <br/> String:notificationDialog</dt><dd>
 This is the same as `TYPE_DIALOG` + `TYPE_NOTIFICATION`.
 NOTE: In Android 4.1 and above, buttons are also added to the notification message so the user can interact with the application without application activation (dialog window is not shown if user pressed button in notification).
 Buttons are not always displayed in the notification area - this depends on screen size and layout and system decides whether to show buttons.
-You need to drag notification to make buttons appear.</dd><dt>Constant: Rho.Notification.TYPE_TOAST <br/> String:toast</dt><dd>
+You need to drag notification to make buttons appear.</dd><dt>Constant: EB.Notification.TYPE_TOAST <br/> String:toast</dt><dd>
 Show toast window with message at foreground for a short time.
 The toast is visible nevertheless the application is at background or foreground but is not shown same time with any foreground pop-up.</dd></dl></li></ul><li>callback : <span class='text-info'>CallBackHandler</span></li></ul>

 ####Callback